josafatmartinez/josafatmartinez/README.md

 ## I'm a Developer!

-I Am An Ios Developer, And I Like To Make Happy Code, I Consider Myself A Self-Taught Person And I'm Always Looking For New Ways To Learn, Help Others, As A Mobile App Developer, I've Found Ways To Experiment With Updates And New Languages Programming, I Have 3 Years Of Experience Working As A Developer Of iOS.
+I Am An Ios Developer, And I Like To Make Happy Code, I Consider Myself A Self-Taught Person And I'm Always Looking For New Ways To Learn, Help Others, As A Mobile App Developer, I've Found Ways To Experiment With Updates And New Languages Programming, I have been working as an iOS developer since 2016.

 “People Can Be Very Smart Or Have Good Skills, But If You Don't Believe It, You Won't Really Work Hard.”